hanker145/Ecommerce-web/README.md

 # About the project

-A demo application for the final test of FWT course.
+A demo application for the final test of FWT course - a ecommerce website.

 ### Installation